 Sedative hypnotics carry risks for dependence, tolerance, and rebound insomnia:

-Newer short-acting non-benzodiazepines can induce sleep with fewer side effects than benzodiazepines.
-Both benzodiazepine and non-benzodiazepine sedative hypnotics act on gamma-aminobutyric acid (GABA) receptor sites in the brain, but non-benzodiazepines are more specific in the subunits they target.
-These drugs are now the preferred sedative hypnotic drugs for the treatment of insomnia.
-In general, non-benzodiazepine hypnotics are recommended for short-term use (7 - 10 days), and treatment should not exceed 4 weeks.
+Non-benzodiazepines (also called "Z" drugs) are the preferred sedative hypnotic drugs for the treatment of insomnia.
+In general, non-benzodiazepine hypnotics are recommended for short-term use (7 to 10 days), and treatment should not exceed 4 weeks.

-Side Effects.
-All of these drugs have fewer morning side effects than the benzodiazepines, including morning sedation and memory loss (although they can occur to some degree).
-When patients first start taking any of these drugs, they should use caution during morning activities until they are sure how the drug affects them.
+Non-benzodiazepines tend to have fewer side effects than benzodiazepines because they target the GABA receptor in a more specific way.
+However, these drugs can still cause residual morning sedation even if you are feeling fully awake.
+When people first start taking any of these drugs, they should use caution during morning activities until they are sure how the drug affects them.

 General side effects may include: